openlilylib-documentation/main-site/books/main/docs/getstarted/prop-conf-cascade-filter.md

 # Cascading and Filtering Property Configurations

+*openLilYLib's* property configurations behave similarly to Cascading Style Sheets for HTML.
+They override a subset of a parent property set, and it is possible to create sophisticated structures to model individual but related behaviour between similar elements.
+This is achieved through inheritance.

 ## Cascading Property Configurations

 If the definition of a property configuration contains a `parent` item the configuration inherits from the referenced configuration.
 For example there could be a secondary “watch” element with a filled arrow-head but otherwise identical appearance which could be defined like this:[^qq]